PaulApivat/paulapivat/content/authors/admin/_index.md

 - Visitors
 ---

-I unpack decentralized organizations (DAO), applications and protocols on web3 through words and data.
+I help build web3 through words and data.

 Current: community member at [Bankless DAO](https://www.bankless.community/) and using data to understand networks, protocols and tokens.